polecat-dev/opensearch-curator/certs/README.md

 - Uses `openssl` under the hood – make sure it is on your `PATH`.
-- Creates a password-protected CA key, encrypted HTTP/transport keys, full chain PEMs, and a PKCS#12 bundle for the HTTP endpoint.
+- Creates a password-protected CA key, encrypted HTTP/transport keys, full chain PEMs, and PKCS#12 bundles for both HTTP and transport endpoints.
 - Defaults can be customised with `--password`, `--output`, `--http-cn`, and related CLI options (`-h` shows them all).
 - The script guarantees separate keys/certs for transport and HTTP so that HTTP